 An Aungier St gem that opened in the summer 2016 and became a hit with DIT students, local office workers and residents.
 These, along with the friendly staff and artisan suppliers make up the ‘Network’ that owner Oliver Cruise wanted to create.

 He and head barista Daniel know all of the regulars by name, and when not working their magic behind the stylish Black Eagle coffee machine, are always keen for a chat.

-Initially, gaining a following for it’s speciality coffee and delicious cakes and sandwiches, the Network now offers a concise but varied brunch menu.
-Try the mushrooms and shaved fennel on sourdough from Tartine Bakery.
-Most of the pastries are made in-house, others are from neighbours Bakelicious.
+Initially, gaining a following for its speciality coffee, delicious cakes and sandwiches, the Network now offers a concise but varied brunch menu.
+Amongst the mix is a brunch bap, a killer porridge and a tasty take on the ubiquitous avo toast on sourdough from Tartine Bakery.
+Cakes are made in-house – try the Mikado biscuits.

-Artisan suppliers extend beyond food – the coffee is from 3FE, with London-based Workshop as a guest roaster.
-Handcrafted barista aprons, from ‘Enrich and Endure, are made from Irish linen and crockery comes from Derek Wilson Ceramics, in Belfast.
+Artisan suppliers extend beyond food – the coffee is from Workshop, a London-based roaster.
+Handcrafted barista aprons, from ‘Enrich and Endure‘, are made from Irish linen and crockery comes from Derek Wilson Ceramics, in Belfast.

 39 Aungier Street, Dublin 2